ArgoCrew/palpitao/README.md

 # PALPITÃO
-API REST using NodeJS to back-end &amp; AngularJS in the front-end.
+REST API using NodeJS for backend; AngularJS on the front end; MySQL Database.